lc-soft/LCUI/README.md

 ### Features

-- **Written in C:** Suitable for small applications written primarily in C.
-- **Trad language binding:** [Trad](https://github.com/lc-soft/trad) is a language designed for LCUI, it makes it easier to create interactive UIs.
+- **Written in C:** Suitable for small applications written primarily in C.language designed for LCUI, it makes it easier to create interactive UIs.
 - **Cross platform:** Support for Windows and Linux, you can write Windows Desktop apps and Universal Windows Platform apps, as well as Linux Desktop apps.
-- **XML parsing:** Support for using XML markup language to describe the structure of the graphical user interface.
+- **XML + CSS:** Support the use of XML and CSS to describe the GUI layout and style, saving interface development time and maintenance costs.
-- **CSS parsing:** Support for using a simplified version of CSS to describe the presentation of the graphical user interface.
-The CSS version used does not support all the features of CSS, like `transition`, `transform`, `animation`, `@media`, `@key-frames` etc, you can read the file [css_parser.c](https://github.com/lc-soft/LCUI/blob/53e268251a53bf371ca7aaa7862ec69fb4d0015a/src/gui/css_parser.c#L550) for more details.
-- **HTML-Like layout:** Support the **block**, **inline-block** and simple **flex** layout, If you have web page development experience, then LCUI will be familiar.
 - **Flexible:** Support for adapting the interface to screens of different pixel densities by setting global scaling.
 Support for using screen density related sp and dp units to describe position and size of the elements.
-- **Text rendering:** Support for the text to set the global font, line height, horizontal alignment, and also support to set the color, background color, bold, italic for some text blocks separately.
-- **Font management:** Support for loading multiple font files and using fonts of different families, weights and styles.
-- **Image processing:** Provide image read interfaces: support for reading jpg, png and bmp format images.
+- **Simple image reading:** Provide jpg, png and bmp image read APIs.
 - **Touch:** Supports multi-touch, but currently only on Windows platforms.

 ### Missing features